-WASHINGTON, Oct.
-7, 2016 — The American Bar Association has joined with the Library of Congress and its Law Library to present a special traveling exhibit commemorating the 800th anniversary of the sealing of Magna Carta.
-The Supreme Court of Alabama will co-host the exhibit which runs from October 11th – 31st.
+WASHINGTON, March 15, 2018 — The American Bar Association has joined with the Library of Congress and its Law Library to present a special traveling exhibit commemorating the 800th anniversary of the sealing of Magna Carta.
+The National Judicial College – University of Nevada, Reno will host the traveling exhibit on Magna Carta from April 9 to May 25.

 The exhibit will feature images of objects from the Library of Congress collections, an interpretive video and other materials illustrating Magna Carta’s influence throughout the centuries and how it came to be recognized as the foundation of modern democracy.